- 1 France

 3. The shareholder structure means that it is easier to divide up shares, rather than splitting the ownership of a property.

 In turn, this makes it easier for individuals with small budgets to pool their funds and buy a property that they would not be able to buy individually.

 It is also easier to dispose of the shares without the aid of a notaire, thereby making the SCI more flexible than direct ownership.

 4. When using an SCI to buy a property, the net worth of the property can be reduced for tax purposes by way of debt.
 This can minimise French wealth tax and inheritance tax liability.

 5. Where foreign residents are concerned, the use of an SCI can be a great advantage for people whose home inheritance laws are more flexible than French laws.

-• Upon death, the applicable law is normally the one of the country where the property is located.
-However, if the property is owned through an SCI, then the applicable law will be the one of the last country of residence of the deceased.
+• Upon death, the applicable law is normally one of the countries where the property is located.
+However, if the property is owned through an SCI, then the applicable law will be one of the last countries of residence of the deceased.

 • Owning a home in France via an SCI means that the French property becomes part of the estate of their country, as opposed to direct ownership of immovable property, which is subject to estate law in France.
 This is important to bear in mind in terms of inheritance.